BioComplex/Tutorials/LabPrinting/README.md

 <a href="https://ibb.co/nL0747"><img src="https://preview.ibb.co/jzO5rn/mac_printer2.jpg" alt="mac_printer2" border="0"></a>

 4) If you have the icon "Advanced" skip to next step.
-Otherwise, right click under the search bar, click on "Advanced" and drag it to the correct Place
+Otherwise, right click under the search bar, click on "Customize Toolbar", select "Advanced" and drag it to the correct Place

 <a href="https://ibb.co/b81dcS"><img src="https://preview.ibb.co/nKJPHS/mac_printer1.png" alt="mac_printer1" border="0"></a>